nrwl/nx-workshop/docs/lab18/LAB.md

 ## 🏋️‍♀️ Steps :

-1. Make sure you are on the `master` branch
+1. Make sure you are on the `main` branch
    <br /> <br />
-2. We'll use a CLI tool called [Surge](https://surge.sh/) to statically deploy the frontend:
+2. We'll use a CLI tool called [Surge](https://surge.sh/) to statically deploy the front-end:

    ```bash
    npm i -S surge